afrantisak/names/README.md

 ####Status: [![Build Status](https://travis-ci.org/afrantisak/names.png?branch=master)](https://travis-ci.org/afrantisak/names/builds)

 The dictionary is essentially a multimap of string to strings.
 Each entry(key) can have multiple definitions(values).
-The networking is modeled after the ZeroMQ "[Brutal Shotgun Massacre](http://zguide.zeromq.org/page:all#toc110)" pattern, in that the client sends out identical requests to all servers.
+The networking is modeled after the ZeroMQ "[Shotgun](http://zguide.zeromq.org/page:all#toc110)" pattern, in that the client sends out identical requests to all servers.
 The first server to respond wins, and all subsequent responses are ignored.

 * Use cases:
     1. Client requests definitions for an entry.
 Server returns all definitions for that entry.